Skip to main content Accessibility information

 Arrival and the early days

-Our Student Life Officers, are available to support you from day one.
-Along with a team of Resident Student Assistants, they will be here to meet you on your first day.
+Our Student Life Officers, are available to support you from day one, they will be here during move-in weekend to meet you on your first day.
 They help all students living on campus to settle in.

 As well as a formal induction event, there are lots of social activities, clubs and societies you can join within your first week and throughout the year.